 Quick Delivery with Shorter Modules

-Microlearning allows educators/trainers to construct courses with numerous components that are covered in an hour.
-This technique encourages the use of more audios, videos, and images and doesn’t require writing a lot of things.
+Microlearning allows educators/trainers to construct courses with numerous components.
+This technique encourages the use of more audio, videos, and images and doesn’t require writing a lot of things.
 This results in short courses that can be easily skimmed through and in quick delivery of lessons.

 Affordability